 Tuesday, June 19, 2018 -- Research from the Department of Inflammation Biology, School of Immunology & Microbial Sciences has shown there is an increased risk of disease flare in Rheumatoid Arthritis patients who suffer from depression.

 Monday, June 18, 2018 -- Local functional connectivity may serve as neuroimaging marker to investigate the human brain connectome.

-Thursday, March 15, 2018 -- Investigators sought to determine the national prevalence of adults with a major depressive disorder diagnosis according to DSM-5 from 2012 to 2013.
+Thursday, June 21, 2018 -- Investigators sought to determine the frequency of major depressive disorder in patients in epilepsy clinics.